List of aviation accidents and incidents involving CFIT: TWA Flight 128

 TWA Flight 128 was a scheduled domestic passenger flight within the United States flying from Los Angeles International Airport to Logan International Airport with stopovers at Cincinnati International Airport and Pittsburgh International Airport.
 On November 20, 1967, the aircraft operating the flight, a Convair 880 registered as N821TW crashed into a hill short of the runway at Cincinnati, killing 70 of the 82 occupants.
 The investigation faulted the crew for the accident because they were attempting to make a visual approach at night in poor visibility, which ultimately caused the accident.

 First Air Flight 6560

 First Air Flight 6560 was a scheduled domestic passenger flight within Canada operating from Yellowknife Airport to Resolute Bay Airport.
-On August 20, 2011, the Boeing 737-210C operating the flight registered as C-GNWN crashed approximately 1 nmi east of the airport, killing 12 of the 15 occupants, The three survivors were quickly rescued because of the fact that the 2011 Operation Nanook military operation was happening nearby.
+On August 20, 2011, the Boeing 737-210C operating the flight registered as C-GNWN crashed approximately 1 nmi east of the airport, killing 12 of the 15 occupants, The three survivors were quickly rescued because the 2011 Operation Nanook military operation was happening nearby.
 It was found that the crew were relying on a faulty compass that led them off course and eventually into the ground.